 Recruitment interval.
 Hydrocarbon effects are documented to be particularly detrimental to early life-stages of fish (Hicken et al. 2011, Incardona et al. 2015, Sørhus et al. 2016).
 However, as the trawl survey only catches species that are generally longer than 15cm standard length, the lag between the exposure of larvae to the oil and when juvenile fish are observed in the survey will vary among species.
 Therefore we divided species into three groups by the number of years expected between parturition and achieving a size of 20cm (a size at which survey capture efficiency is close to one; REF).
 We categorized this interval as short (<2 years), medium (2 to 4 years), or long (>4 years).
 We defined the interval using published parameters for the von Bertalanffy growth curve and generated a predicted age to reach 15cm.
 For species with multiple estimates of k and L∞ we used the median estimate.
 For a few species, we could not find published growth parameter.
 In these cases we used available estimates from similar species in the same family.
 We hypothesize that shorter recruitment interval species will exhibit an immediate effect of EVOS while longer recruitment interval species will exhibit delayed effects.

-We initially considered additional groupings based upon the reproductive characteristics of fish (e.g. oviparous versus ovoviviparous) but discovered that classification by reproductive characteristics produced groups the coincided almost identically with guilds and produced virtually identical results.
+We initially considered additional groupings based upon the reproductive characteristics of fish (e.g., oviparous versus ovoviviparous) but discovered that classification by reproductive characteristics produced groups the coincided almost identically with guilds and produced virtually identical results.
 Therefore we omit detailed results for reproductive traits.

 For all community metrics, we present four summaries to describe their change over time.
-First we present the raw time-series for each focal area to visually examine the time-series for evidence of a shock provided by EVOS.
-Second, to compare among areas exposed to we calculate a linear trend for each area post-spill (1990-2015).
-To calculate the trend we used the mean estimated CPUE for each area and year and weighted by the inverse of the variance.
-Ideally, we would compare trends before and after the spill but with only two surveys occurring before EVOS, breakpoint analysis is not statistically feasible.
-Third, we compare the variability of each metric during the post-spill period using the coefficient of variation (CV = standard deviation/mean).
+First we present the raw time-series for each focal area to visually examine the time-series for evidence of a perturbation provided by EVOS.
+Second, to compare among areas exposed to varying amounts of oil, we calculate a linear trend for each area post-spill (1990-2015).
+To calculate the trend, we used the mean estimated CPUE for each area and year and weighted that by the inverse of the variance.
+Ideally, we would have compared trends before and after the spill, but with only two surveys occurring before EVOS, breakpoint analysis was not statistically feasible.
+Third, we compared the variability of each metric during the post-spill period using the coefficient of variation (CV = standard deviation/mean).
 We calculated the CV using the deviations from the linear trend to estimate the standard deviation and the overall mean abundance from 1990 to 2015.

 Beyond trends and variability, we used two metrics of synchrony for the demersal groundfish community to compare areas classified as EVOS-affected (areas 2-6) and Control (areas 1, 7-11).
 We calculated community-wide synchrony, φ, for each area for the entire time period (Loreau & de Mazancourt 2008).
 The parameter φ ranges between 0 (indicating uncorrelated fluctuations) and 1 (indicating perfect synchrony; Loreau & de Mazancourt 2008).
 We compared φamong areas and used a permutation test to ask if the calculated synchrony deviated significantly from a community in which all species are fluctuating independently (using the community.sync function in R package synchrony; REF).
 To examine if community synchrony changed over the time-series, we use moving window approach, calculating φ in 9-year blocks for each area.